Paouky/paouky-docs/docs/technical/slatepack-integration.md

 A Slatepack address is a bech32 encoded address, similar to those used in Bitcoin.
 However, Slatepack addresses do not touch the network; they are used strictly for transaction building between two wallets, and never appear on-chain or represent ownership.

+Addresses are exchanged between parties to serve as instructions for how to complete the payment.
+Therefore, a Slatepack address serves a double prupose:

+* It decodes to a Tor address.
+* Acts as a key to encrypt the transaction data being communicated by Slatepack Messages (strings).

 *example address*
 ```text
 grin1dhvv9mvarqwl6fderuxp3qgl6qppvhc9p4u24347ec0mvgg6342q4w6x56